galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > These clusters are not very tight or distinct, so we could consider stronger filtering.
+> > We have seen in the previous images that these clusters are not very tight or distinct, so we could consider stronger filtering.
 For instance, while hemoglobin is high in the red blood cells cluster, it appears throughout the entire sample in low numbers.
 This suggests some background in the media the cells were in, and we might consider in the wet lab trying to get a purer, happier sample, or in the dry lab, techniques such as SoupX or others to remove this background.
 Playing with filtering settings (increasing minimum counts/cell, etc.) is often the place to start in these scenarios.
 > >
 > {: .solution}
 >